St. Paul's Anglican Church

-Built in 1835, St. Paul's Anglican Church in Harbour Grace is thought to be the oldest stone Gothic Revival style church in Newfoundland.
+Built in 1835, St. Paul's Anglican Church in Harbour Grace is thought to be the oldest stone Gothic Revival style church in Newfoundland and Labrador.
 The present church is the fourth Anglican church built in Harbour Grace.

 A fire in 1816 destroyed the first church, which had been built in 1764.
 Its replacement, built a year after the fire, blew down in a severe wind storm.
 A fire that destroyed a major part of Harbour Grace in 1832 destroyed the third church.
 Following these losses, the Church of England parishioners opted to build a stone church instead of another wooden-frame structure.
 The use of stone in outport Newfoundland during this time was rare, as there was a lack of qualified stonemasons for the work.
 Despite the added expense and lack of qualified masons, they contracted Robert Lee Whiting and Thomas Kitchen to build St. Paul's.